 From 1984 to 2019, the Four State Farm Show was held on a 300-acre Pittsburg farm as an outdoor show.

 In 2020, the Four State Farm Show moved to Pittsburg State University where the show could offer indoor booths in the Robert W. Plaster Center as well as its traditional outdoor exhibits.
+As a result of the COVID-19 global pandemic, the 2020 show was postponed and then cancelled.

 In its four-decade history, the Four State Farm Show has become known as the premier agricultural event in the Four State region.